cunnie/writings/i_am_become_forever.md

 curiously it was sometimes tinged with relief.

 She got along well with all her customers.
 She liked them, and they liked her.
-She stayed in touch with the ones who went to her competitors, when they and sometimes it paid off they came back, but that wasn't the reason she stayed in touch.
+She even stayed in touch with the ones who switched to her competitors, and sometimes it paid off they came back, but that wasn't the reason she stayed in touch.
 She stayed in touch because she genuinely liked them.